aldente0/react-shop/README.md

-react-movies - online catalog of movies and TV series
+react-shop - shop of skin from fortnite

 what was done: